Connecticut Open Features Wheelchair Tennis

 If you’re interested in making sure your Connecticut fitness facility is set up to serve people of all ability levels, ask someone who uses a wheelchair to give your place a test run.
 Have them go through a typical workout experience, asking them to make note of any areas where using your facility was challenging or even impossible.
 This list is a good starting point to identify both immediately remediable issues; repeat the process by asking people with different mobility issues to get a full understanding of your facility from a disabled user’s point of view.

 It’s especially important for fitness facilities hoping to serve and attract young athletes to be fully accessible.
-Wheelchair ramps, pool lifts, barrier free showers and other adaptive equipment by its very presence makes it clear to athletes of all ability levels that they’re welcome, valued members of the sports community.
+Wheelchair ramps, pool lifts, barrier-free showers, and other adaptive equipment make it clear to athletes of all ability levels that they’re welcome, valued members of the sports community.